The anisotropic Heisenberg model close to the Ising limit: triangular lattice vs. effective models: Linear spin-wave theory: qualitative agreement vs. failure

-We perform standard LSW calculations \cite{toth15} on HcL, SqL, and TL to evaluate the magnetization curves $m(h)$.
-On HcL and SqL, there are only two sublattices and the two spins in the classical ground state are canted by $\theta$ and $-\theta$ from the $z$-direction at large $h$.
-For each $h$, we first calculate the classical gs and then also quantum corrections to obtain $E_0(h)$, which is then used to evaluate $m$ via the derivative with respect to $h$.
-In contrast to the classical solution alone (which for $\alpha \ll 1$ evidently does not produce a proper $m$ away from the plateau regime), the obtained magnetization emerging from Eq.~(\ref{eq_lsw_E0}) is shown in Figs.~\ref{fig1},\ref{fig4} and qualitatively agrees well with the full numerical calculations of the model.
-It can be expected that the agreement is best close to the magnetization saturation or plateau, where only a small number of magnons are present in the system and higher order terms and magnon-magnon interactions play only a minor role.
-The agreement close to $m=1$ on the SqL and HcL on Fig.~\ref{fig1} is indeed very good.
+We perform standard LSW calculations on HcL, SqL and TL to evaluate the magnetization curves $m(h)$.
+For each $h$ we first calculate the classical gs and then include quantum corrections following Ref.~\onlinecite{zhitomirsky98} to obtain $E_0(h)$ and from it the magnetization $m$ as $dE_0(h)/dh$.
+In contrast to the classical solution alone (which for $\alpha \ll 1$ evidently does not produce a proper $m$ away from the plateau regime), the obtained magnetization is shown in Figs.~\ref{fig1}, \ref{fig4} and agrees qualitatively well with the full numerical calculations of the model.
+It can be expected that the agreement is best close to the magnetization saturation or plateau, where only a small number of magnons are present in the system, therefore higher order terms, including magnon-magnon interactions, play only a minor role.
+The agreement close to $m=1$ on SqL and HcL in Fig.~\ref{fig1} is indeed very good.
 As one moves to $m < 1$, or $m < 1/3$ on TL, respectively, the discrepancy becomes larger, in particular for $\alpha \ll1 $, since the neglected magnon-magnon interactions beyond LSWT become more relevant.
-On TL, there is also a marked discrepancy at $h \sim 0$, since LSWT predicts negative $m$.
+On TL there is also a marked discrepancy at $h \sim 0$, since LSWT predicts negative $m$.
 This can be traced back to the overestimate of the quantum corrections to the classical result.